-at Epsom Remuera Croquet Club, 259 Gillies Avenue Epsom Waitangi Day 6th February 2020 at 8:30am for 9.00am start
+at Epsom Remuera Croquet Club, 259 Gillies Avenue Epsom Waitangi Day 8th February 2021 at 8:30am for 9.00am start

-Manager:TBAEmail: secretary.ercc@outlook.comEntries:All entries must reach the Manager by Friday 31st January 2020Entry Fees:\$10.00 per personCatering:Tea, coffee and cold drinks available.
+Manager:Robert BeetsonEmail: bobbeetson@gmail.com mailto:Entries:All entries must reach the Manager by Monday 1st February 2021Entry Fees:\$10.00 per personCatering:Tea, coffee and cold drinks available.
 Lunch may be ordered

 - 1. Double banking.
 Standard lawns. - 2.
 Entries will be limited to a maximum of 20. - 3.
 Good Prizes for Winner and Runner-up for all events. - 4.
-Any change of handicap prior to closing date, MUST be advised to the Manager immediately. - 5.
+Any change of handicap prior to closing date, must be advised to the Manager immediately. - 5.
 Gradings will be determined after entries have been received.